Deci-AI/super-gradients/documentation/source/Data.md

 ### SG DataLoaders - Training with Configuration Files

-If you are not familiar with training with configuration files, follow [this link](https://github.com/Deci-AI/super-gradients/tree/master/documentation/source).
+If you are still getting familiar with training with configuration files, follow [this link](https://github.com/Deci-AI/super-gradients/tree/master/documentation/source).

-Any of the SG predefined data loaders listed earlier can be simply referenced by their names.
+Their names can reference any of the SG-predefined data loaders listed earlier.
 For example, using the imagenet_resnet50_train and imagenet_resnet50_val:

 ```yaml